-The traveling executive can’t hit the ground running at both destinations without being ‘Fit to Fly’.
-Many frequent travelers experience feelings of demotivation on returning, some say they are unintentionally unforgiving with their family which pains them without realising these are normal reactions post traveling.
+The travelling executive can’t hit the ground running at both destinations without being ‘Fit to Fly’.
+Many frequent travellers experience feelings of demotivation on returning, some say they are unintentionally unforgiving with their family which pains them without realising these are normal reactions post travelling.

-In future blog posts we'll be showing you, the traveler, how to get 'fit to fly' in our mini video exercise series.
+In future blog posts we'll be showing you, the traveller, how to get 'fit to fly' in our mini video exercise series.